 845 S. Damen Ave., MC 802, Chicago, IL 60612

-My research program has four main components: 1) advancing symptom science through the identification of symptom clusters in patients with chronic kidney disease, 2) Exploring the effects of the gut microbiome and gut microbiota derived metabolites on symptoms and adverse outcomes in pre-and post-kidney transplant recipients, 3) Continuing work understanding the nuances of information and communication technology use among patients with chronic illness, and 4) Reducing existing health disparities/inequities by developing of innovative strategies leveraging other areas of my research program.
+My research program has four main components: 1) advancing symptom science through the identification of symptom clusters in patients with chronic kidney disease, 2) Exploring the effects of the gut microbiome and gut microbiota derived metabolites on symptoms and adverse outcomes in pre-and post-kidney transplant recipients, and 3) Reducing existing health disparities/inequities by developing of innovative strategies leveraging other areas of my research program.

 My research program takes an ‘omics’ approach to symptom science.
 I am particularly interested in the effects of kidney transplantation on the microbiome and how changes in these changes relate to psychoneurological symptoms like fatigue, sleep disturbance , and depression/anxiety after transplant.
 There is a clear link between disruptions in the gut microbiome and some psychoneurological symptoms via the brain-gut microbiome axis.
 We have begun work exploring relationships between disruptions in the oral/gut microbiota that result from exposure to antibiotics, immunosuppression, and stress from the transplant surgery, the patient’s symptom burden in a prospective study of patients with end stage renal disease who progress to kidney transplantation.
 This work is being done in conjunction with Dr. Stefan Green and colleagues at the DNA Services Laboratory at UIC.
 Our research will improve out understanding of why some psychoneurological symptoms persist even after the restoration of kidney function.